Kristina01111000/Drws_site/README.md

 - THINK ABOUT 4 corners page, is it necessary ? maybe remove pictures, put the topics in the monthly topics section?

 - double check videso is lessons
-- text for lessons? from the promo page?
+- text for lessons? from the promo page? -> in my email, a lot of changes
 - clean up the promo page when this part is done